 Providence Restaurant Weeks

 One of America’s hottest food cities (Travel + Leisure mag’s opinion, as well as others’!) must host show-stopping Restaurant Weeks, and Providence does – in January and July.
-You’ll be hard-pressed to find a restaurant in the city that doesn’t participate with prix-fixe special menus featuring three- and four-course meals and a great price.
+You’ll be hard-pressed to find a restaurant in the city that doesn’t participate with special menus and dining offers.
 It’s the ideal excuse to try a new place or return to an old favorite.

 This iconic event has helped put Providence on the top destinations map with its installations of bonfires lit along the middle of the city’s rivers.
 Locals and tourists alike come out on certain nights from May through November to revel in the sights, sounds and smells – golden embers, mystical music, performing artists and of course, lots of food.
 Artist Barnaby Evans, who created WaterFire almost 30 years ago, has been internationally recognized for this unique celebration.